-If you are deemed a good candidate for LASIK by Dr. Greene and decide to have the procedure at our Florence LASIK office, here are the steps on the day of surgery which is done in the mornings:
+If you are deemed a good candidate for LASIK by Dr. Greene and decide to have the procedure at our South Carolina LASIK Surgery Suite, here are the steps on the day of surgery which is done in the mornings:

 - Our team will administer numbing eye drops and have you relax until it is time for your surgery.

-- You will be directed into the laser suite for your procedure.
+- You will be directed into the LASIK surgery suite for your procedure.

 - Dr. Greene will use the IntraLase F60 femtosecond laser technology (the blade-free part of the procedure) to create a corneal flap.
 A special ring and an instrument to gently flatten your cornea is applied immediately prior to using the IntraLase laser.
 This is not painful, but rather will give you a feeling of slight pressure.
 This flap creation step takes 15-30 seconds per eye.

 - Dr. Greene then uses the Allegretto Wave® Eye-Q excimer laser to precisely reshape the corneal tissue.
 This step is based on earlier 3D Wavelight information about your unique refractive error.

 - The flap is gently replaced and allowed to begin healing immediately.

 The LASIK surgery procedure takes about 10 minutes per eye.
 You will be in the office for 2 to 3 hours for your pre-op counseling, prepping for surgery, the procedure and then Dr. Greene will check your flap.
 You will come back that same day in the afternoon for a brief post-op appointment.